ult1m4/alpine-vps/README.md

 # how

 1. Boot your IONOS VPS into the GParted Live ISO
-   - In the menu, choose “Enter command line prompt”
+   - In the menu, choose “Enter command line prompt” - you could also do it in the GUI, your choice

 2. Bring up networking
    ```bash